BMW-lab-MSU/fish-lidar-supervised-classification/Yellowstone/README.txt

 		- Note, this table should be organized in the following manner:
 			Distance, Latitude, Longitude, FishDepth, BottomDepth, Estimated School Size (# of fish)
 	- hits matrix hard coded estimated school size values due to the last column being a string, not an int

-%% Loop through
-	- DEPTH is the value kept under the surface, typically 160-200
-	- Uncomment figure() and imagesc to plot the data from each segment of the flight

 %% Creating a "positive label" vector --- Author: Jackson Belford